RantirAI/Computir-Cloud-1.1/README.md

 # License

-Activepieces' Community Edition is released as open source under the [MIT license](https://github.com/activepieces/activepieces/blob/main/LICENSE) and enterprise features are released under [Commercial License](https://github.com/activepieces/activepieces/blob/main/packages/ee/LICENSE)
+Computir' Community Edition is released as open source under the [MIT license] and enterprise will be licensed directly to your business (except for resell or embed into another SaaS).

-Read more about the feature comparison here https://www.activepieces.com/docs/about/editions
+Read more about the feature comparison here https://www.computir.ai/pricing
 <br>
 <br>